Planning Process

 Facilitate your retreat.
 Learn a lot, have fun, build community and make sure everything is running smoothly!

-11. Evaluate, report & get reimbursed
+11. Evaluate, report & get the remaining grant funds

 To learn more about the Peer-Led Retreats Program, email retreatology@moishehouse.org.